-I am a widow and live with and take care of my octagenarian-aged mother and 7-year-old granddaughter.
-Thankfully both are well.
+I am a widow and live with and take care of my octagenarian mother and granddaughter.
+Thankfully, both are well.
 We live in a truly beautiful spot, the Deep South, Cape Peninsula, CT, South Africa, blessed in many ways I have much wonder and appreciation for this.

 I was born in Cape Town, grew up and completed my education in the best place in the world to have grown up at that time, yes!
 Zambia in the sun.
 I have very fond memories of my formative years in Zambia and still consider myself Zambian.
 It is the national anthem I sang as a child and I loved the then president, KK, Kenneth Kaunda.
 I returned to South Africa in 1980 to attend college and begin my independent years and in 1982 I moved to the newly independent Zimbabwe where I spent the next 21 years before returning to my roots in 2003.

-I have always worked in administrative support positions from Girl Friday to Executive PA and everything in between and in many different industries.
-My last couple of jobs have been from home (virtual) and in a new field namely customer service.
+I have always worked in administrative support positions from Girl Friday to Office Manager and everything in between and in many different industries.
+My last couple of jobs have been from home (virtual) and in a new field, namely customer service.
 This shift was challenging and I am proud to say I managed it pretty well.
 Working from home is what is necessary at this time given my current living circumstances.
-This change and the challenge that came with it reminded me that I have a strong determination which is a very good thing.
+This change and the challenge that came with it reminded me that I have a strong determination, which is a very good thing.

 Easy does it.